Hypersalivation: Treatment

 Hypersalivation is optimally treated by treating or avoiding the underlying cause.
 Mouthwash and tooth brushing may have drying effects.

-In the palliative care setting, anticholinergics and similar drugs that would normally reduce the production of saliva causing a dry mouth could be considered for symptom management: scopolamine, atropine, propantheline, hyoscine, amitriptyline, glycopyrrolate.
+In the palliative care setting, anticholinergics and similar drugs normally reduce the production of saliva, causing a dry mouth; thus, they could be considered for symptom management.
+Such drugs include scopolamine, atropine, propantheline, hyoscine, amitriptyline, and glycopyrrolate.

 As of 2008, it is unclear if medication for people who have too much saliva due to clozapine treatment is useful.